 With the economy finally throwing off sufficiently strong and stable signs of health, the Fed launched its planned series of hikes that aim to gradually “normalize” banking rates again.

 When you choose a long-term CD — such as four or five years — you do so to earn a higher rate.
-But if we enter a period of increasing yields, that choice has a significant downside.
+If we enter a period of increasing yields, that choice has a significant downside.

 Not only will you be locked in at today’s returns in the later years of your CD, after yields have been on the rise for the first few years, but the cash stashed in your long-term CDs won’t be available to deposit at new, better rates when they start becoming available.

 That’s why the smart move today is to focus largely on short- and mid-term CDs, ideally up to three years in length.

 If you find yourself unable to resist an attractive long-term rate, only do so if the bank or credit union’s early-withdrawal penalty is reasonable.

 At a typical six months’ interest, incurring the penalty can be a smart financial decision in exchange for making your funds available for a new, higher-rate CD.